AMReX-Astro/MAESTROeX/sphinx_docs/source/addproblem.rst

 files placed there override those with the same name found elsewhere in the source tree.

-By default, the some of the runtime parameters are listed in ``_parameters`` file in each problem directory.
+By default, some of the runtime parameters are listed in ``_parameters`` file in each problem directory.

 ::